 - Self–Service: Upload your identity documents and a video selfie.
 This self-directed process usually takes 5-10 minutes and guides you through each step on your screen.
 For step-by-step instructions, visit Verifying your identity with Self-Service.

-- Video Call: Upload your identity documents, enter your personal information, then join an ID.me Video Chat Agent on a video call.
-The agent will compare you to the document you uploaded.
-For step-by-step instructions, visit Verifying with a short video call.
+- Video Call: You will enter your personal information, choose and upload your identity documents, then wait for your documents to be reviewed.
+After they’re approved, you’ll join an ID.me Video Chat Agent on a video call to verify your personal information and show your documents to an agent.
+For step-by-step instructions, visit Verifying with an extended video call.

 Who to contact for help